 Unfortunately, Cupid bogs down in stupid high school drama from then until about the 45-minute mark when the killing starts again.
 And the death of Lina (Kelly Juvilee) is fairly well done.
 After that, though it’s a very mixed bag.

 Unlike many of Jeffrey’s other films though, Cupid isn’t unwatchable.
-It has its moments, including a fairly grim bit of business with an arm, a vise, and a hacksaw.
-It’s nothing great, and you may want to fast forward through the beginning.
+It has its moments, including a fairly grim bit of business with an arm, a vice, and a hacksaw.
+It’s nothing great, and you may want to fast-forward through the beginning.
 But it is miles ahead of what I was expecting, and an acceptable supernatural slasher film.
 Hopefully, his upcoming films will continue to show improvement.

 Uncork’d Entertainment will release Cupid on DVD and VOD on February 11th.
 You can check for more details on the production company’s Facebook page.